Vital-Vuillaume/My-First-Site-Html/README.md

-# My Video Game Website
+# My First Site Html

 Welcome to my video game website!
 This site was created to share my passion for video games with other gamers.
 It features information about my favorite games, reviews, tips, and much more.